lbryio/lbry.com/content/news/73-alex-liebowitz.md

 ![Alex Liebowitz](/img/news/aliebowitz.jpg)

 Alex is an economist turned web developer.
-He studied econ at UMass Amherst, but left with a few incompletes to enter the world of software, where (as he put it) nobody looks at the degree on your resume.
+He studied econ at UMass Amherst but left with a few incompletes to enter the world of software, where (as he put it) nobody looks at the degree on your resume.
 Nevertheless, Alex is a self-professed economics nerd.
 As a result, he’s a perfect fit for the LBRY team.

 Alex brings hands-on software development skills and experience to the table.
 His experience includes building web and desktop apps for large national corporations.
 Alex also helps run a large podcasting network.